 The Traffic Signal (Temporary) shall be in satisfactory operating condition prior to installation.
 The Contractor shall demonstrate the satisfactory operating condition by operating the system prior to closing the road to one lane of traffic.
-The Traffic Signal (Temporary) shall be replaced at the Contractor's expense if the unit fails to operate satisfactorily to the Engineer and shall be retested until a satisfactorily operating Condition for the duration of its use.
+The Traffic Signal (Temporary) shall be replaced at the Contractor's expense if the unit fails to operate satisfactorily to the Engineer and shall be retested until a satisfactorily operating Traffic Signal (Temporary) is obtained and installed.
+The unit shall be kept in satisfactory operating condition for the duration of its use.
 The unit shall remain in place or remain available until all the work is completed at each location that requires one- lane operation or as deemed necessary by the Engineer.
 The Traffic Signal (Temporary) shall include adequate spare parts and a source of replacement components such that the system is in operation continuously.
 Subsection 630.10 shall include the following: